Date

 |

-Day 1 | After landing at Thessaloniki Airport we meet our other guide and transfer to Lake Kerkini, located some 60 miles north.
+Day 1 | After landing at Thessaloniki Airport, we meet our other guide, Attila Steiner and transfer to Lake Kerkini, located some 60 miles north.

 |

-Days 2-7 | We shall make day trips from our base each day, either to the lake or to the nearby mountains and the Axios river delta on the coast.
+Days 2-7 | We shall make trips out from our base, either to the lake or to the nearby mountains and the Axios river delta on the coast.

 On another day we shall explore the Kroutsia Mountains.
-Hawfinch is common here and others to watch for include Woodchat Shrike and Eastern Black-eared Wheatear.
+Hawfinch is common here and others to watch out for include Woodchat Shrike and Eastern Black-eared Wheatear.
 These mountains hold good numbers of raptors.
 Black Kite and White-tailed, Lesser Spotted and Booted Eagles all occur here.

 We shall explore the grazed slopes and disused quarry area northeast of the lake.
 This bird-rich habitat of scattered bushes and small trees can hold Eastern Subalpine and Sardinian Warblers.

-We may find a good range of migrating waders, gulls and terns here, including Stone-curlew, Wood Sandpiper, Temminck’s Stint, Spotted Redshank, Mediterranean and Slender-billed Gulls and Gull-billed and Little Terns.
+We shall take a day trip to the coast, approximately a 90 minute journey from Kerkini.
+On the shores of the Aegean Sea, the Axios River Delta is home to a range of coastal wetland species.
+We may find a good range of migrating waders, gulls and terns here, including Stone Curlew, Wood Sandpiper, Temminck’s Stint, Spotted Redshank, Mediterranean and Slender-billed Gulls and Gull-billed and Little Terns.
 Greater Flamingos often linger throughout the autumn here.

 |